Equatorial Guinea: Tourism

-Tourist attractions are the colonial quarter in Malabo, the southern part of the island Bioko where you can hike to the Iladyi cascades and to remote beaches to watch nesting turtles, Bata with its shoreline Paseo Maritimo and the tower of liberty, Mongomo with its basilica (the second largest Catholic church in Africa) and the new planned and built capital Ciudad de la Paz.
+Tourist attractions are the colonial quarter in Malabo, the southern part of Bioko where hikers can visit the Iladyi cascades and remote beaches with nesting turtles, Bata with its shoreline Paseo Maritimo and the tower of liberty, Mongomo with its basilica (the second largest Catholic church in Africa) and the new planned and built capital Ciudad de la Paz.

 Media and communications

-The principal means of communication within Equatorial Guinea are 3 state-operated FM radio stations.
-BBC World Service, Radio France Internationale and Gabon-based Africa No 1 broadcast on FM in Malabo.
-There is also an independent radio option called Radio Macuto, the voice of the voiceless.
-Radio Macuto is a web-based radio and news source known for publishing news that call out Obiang's regime and call for the mobilisation of the ecuatoguinean community to exercise freedom of speech and engage in politics.
+The principal means of communication within Equatorial Guinea are three state-operated FM radio stations: the BBC World Service, Radio France Internationale and Gabon-based Africa No 1 broadcast on FM in Malabo.
+There is also an independent radio option called Radio Macuto; it is a web-based radio and news source known for publishing news that calls out Obiang's regime.
 There are also five shortwave radio stations.
-Television Nacional, the television network, is state operated.
-The international TV programme RTVGE is available via satellites in Africa, Europa, and the Americas and worldwide via Internet.
+Televisión de Guinea Ecuatorial, the television network, is state-operated.
+The international TV programme RTVGE is available via satellites in Africa, Europe, and the Americas and worldwide via the Internet.
 There are two newspapers and two magazines.

-Equatorial Guinea ranks at position 161 out of 179 countries in the 2012 Reporters Without Borders press freedom index.
+Equatorial Guinea ranked 161st out of 179 countries in the 2012 Reporters Without Borders press freedom index.
 The watchdog says the national broadcaster obeys the orders of the information ministry.
 Most of the media companies practice self-censorship, and are banned by law from criticising public figures.
 The state-owned media and the main private radio station are under the directorship of the president's son, Teodor Obiang.

-Landline telephone penetration is low, with only two lines available for every 100 persons.
+Landline telephone penetration is low, with only two lines available per 100 people.
 There is one GSM mobile telephone operator, with coverage of Malabo, Bata, and several mainland cities.
 As of 2009, approximately 40% of the population subscribed to mobile telephone services.
 The only telephone provider in Equatorial Guinea is Orange.

-There were more than 42,000 internet users by December 2011.
+According to the World Bank, there were more than a million Internet users by 2022.

 Music

-There is little popular music coming out of Equatorial Guinea.
-Pan-African styles like soukous and makossa are popular, as are reggae and rock and roll.
-Acoustic guitar bands based on a Spanish model are the country's best-known indigenous popular tradition.
+Pan-African styles like soukous and makossa are popular, as are reggaeton, Latin trap, reggae and rock and roll.

 Cinema

-In 2014 the South African-Dutch-Equatorial Guinean drama film Where the Road Runs Out was shot in the country.
-There is also the documentary The Writer From a Country Without Bookstores, that has still to be internationally premiered.
-It focuses on one of Equatorial Guinea's most translated writers Juan Tomás Ávila Laurel.
-It is the first feature film openly critical of Obiang's regime.
+In 2014, the South African-Dutch-Equatorial Guinean drama film Where the Road Runs Out was shot in the country.
+There is also the documentary The Writer from a Country Without Bookstores.
+It is openly critical of Obiang's regime.